amantaya/grazing-interaction/cameratraps2-photo-data-to-list.md

 # Cameratraps2 TODO List
+The cameratraps2 are the 25 motion cameras deployed on and off the HWHT.

 ## BUO01

 ### Folders That Need Renaming (Before Renaming Make Sure It Has Metadata)

 ### Folders That Need Metadata
+BUO01_20150101_20210804

 ### Folders That Need Sorting
 BUO01_20150101_20210804